Tires and Tubes

 32516TL183 3.6″ wide

-modern street N/A
+modern street, price: N/A

 wt 6.0 lbs, for rim 406 mm = 16″